 This management's discussion and analysis ("MD&A") of financial condition and results of operations is intended to provide investors with an understanding of our recent performance, financial condition and prospects.
+Dollar amounts are reported in millions, except per share dollar amounts, unless otherwise noted.
 The following will be discussed and analyzed:

-- Overview of First Quarter 2020 Results
+- · Overview of First Quarter 2021 Results

 - Impact of COVID-19

 - Results of Operations and Related Information

 - · Liquidity and Capital Resources

 - Information Concerning Forward-Looking Statements

 We describe our business outside North America in two groups - Developing and Emerging Markets ("D&E") and Developed Markets.
 D&E markets comprise Eastern Europe, the Middle East and Africa, Latin America and Asia-Pacific, excluding Australia and South Korea.
 Developed Markets consist of Western and Central Europe, Australia and South Korea.
 We have three reportable business segments: Personal Care, Consumer Tissue and K-C Professional.
-These business segments are described in greater detail in Note 7 to the unaudited interim consolidated financial statements.
+These business segments are described in greater detail in Note 8 to the unaudited interim consolidated financial statements.

-This section presents a discussion and analysis of our first quarter 2020 net sales, operating profit and other information relevant to an understanding of the results of operations.
+This section presents a discussion and analysis of our first quarter 2021 net sales, operating profit and other information relevant to an understanding of the results of operations.
 In addition, we provide commentary regarding organic sales growth, which describes the impact of changes in volume, net selling prices and product mix on net sales.
-Change in foreign currency exchange rates and exited businesses also impact the year-over-year change in net sales.
-Our analysis compares the three months ended March 31, 2020 results to the same period in 2019.
+Change in foreign currency exchange rates and acquisitions also impact the year-over-year change in net sales.
+Our analysis compares the three months ended March 31, 2021 results to the same period in 2020.